ArmaanMcleod/CosmosDB/docs/New-CosmosDbTransactionalBatch.md

 ## NOTES

-- All documents in a batch must belong to the same partition key
+- All documents in a batch must belong to the same partition key.
-- Maximum of 100 operations per batch
+- Maximum of 100 operations per batch.
-- Each operation result includes statusCode, requestCharge, eTag, and resourceBody properties
+- Each operation result includes statusCode, requestCharge, eTag, and resourceBody properties.
-- When IsAtomic is true, any operation failure will roll back the entire batch

 ## RELATED LINKS